poinck/ocelot/README.md

 **tweaks you can put in `~/.xinitrc`:**
 Copy paste from "tweaks/.xinitrc" for following:
-- natural scrolling
+- natural scrolling (for synaptics and libxinput)
-- disable right-click on touchpad
+- disable right-click on touchpad (for synaptics and libxinput)
 - load different ICC-profile from colord

 **better reading with `~/.Xresources`:**